meet the trustees & patrons

 Graham tries to avoid too much drama in his working life.
 He was the founding partner and principal of Results International, a leading advisory firm in the global marketing, technology, and communications businesses.
 Prior to setting up Results International, he spent his career building and running a number of successful private advertising and marketing services businesses in London.

-The Lady Butterworth of Warwick, trustee of theatre works!
+• The Lady Butterworth of Warwick

 The Lady Butterworth of Warwick